tetracorp/dungeons-of-avalon/docs/_posts/2019-06-16-encylopedia-of-avalon.md

 CT
 : A realm once ruled by King Walter, who once had his castle in Ghale.
-What 2D stands for is unknown except to historians or those who wish to undertake some research, but it may be related to the wizard Hakan.
+What CT stands for is unknown except to historians or those who wish to undertake some research, but it may be related to the wizard Hakan.
+_(Probably a reference to CompuTec, the game's publisher.)_

 Ghale
 : A major city of Avalon.
 Founded by the tyrant Rhateph, who forced the local